 - Calvin will complete a risk assessment analysis and implement plans to minimize its top five risks.

-- Calvin will establish preferred ratios related to students, staff, and faculty that ensure sustainable excellence in meeting the college's mission and workplace quality goals.
+- Calvin will establish preferred ratios related to students, staff, and faculty that ensure sustainable excellence in meeting the University's mission and workplace quality goals.

-- Strengthen Calvin College's financial foundation for future generations.
+- Strengthen Calvin University's financial foundation for future generations.

 - Calvin will conduct a comprehensive campaign to support cost elements of the strategic plan.